 Dr. Martin has been in practice at Children's National Medical Center since 1986.
-He is the Senior Vice President for the Center for Heart, Lung and Kidney Disease at Children's National; the C. Richard Beyda Professor of Cardiology; Professor of Pediatrics at The George Washington University School of Medicine; and formerly served as Co-Director of the Children's National Heart Institute.
-He has previously served as Chief of the Division of Cardiology, director of the Echocardiography

-Laboratory, and director of the Cardiology Fellowship Training Program.
+He is the C. Richard Beyda Professor of Cardiology and formerly served as Co-Director of the Children's National Heart Institute.
+He has previously served as Chief of the Division of Cardiology, director of the Echocardiography Laboratory, and director of the Cardiology Fellowship Training Program.
 He earned his bachelor's degree in biology from Syracuse University and his M.D. from SUNY-Upstate Medical Center.

 Dr. Martin completed his residency in pediatrics at Rhode Island Hospital in Providence.
 Subsequently, he completed his cardiology fellowship at the University of California, San Francisco.
-He is board certified in pediatric cardiology, a fellow of the American Academy of Pediatrics and the American College of Cardiology, and a member of the Society for Pediatric Research, American Pediatric Society, the American Heart Association's Council on Cardiovascular Disease in the Young.
+He was the inaugural chair of the American College of Cardiology's Adult Congenital and Pediatric Cardiology Section.
 Dr. Martin has also served on the American Board of Pediatrics Sub-Board in Pediatric Cardiology and as a member of the National Heart, Lung, and Blood Institute's Cardiology Data and Safety Monitoring Board.
-He is currently the Chair of the American College of Cardiology's Adult Congenital and Pediatric Cardiology.
+Dr. Martin has more than 85 publications in the field of pediatric cardiology.
 He is an invited speaker nationally and internationally and is an acknowledged expert in the area of pediatric echocardiography.
 Dr. Martin is a national leader in the role of pulse oximetry in screening for congenital heart disease and has presented this work at many regional and national meetings as well as to state legislatures.